United to make a real difference

-The Rio 2016 Organizing Committee and the International Golf Federation joined forces during the Rio 2016 Olympic Games to bring environmental education and awareness to the forefront of the Golf event through walking tours across the Olympic Golf Course for spectators and media.
-Click here for more information on the Sustainability Tour at the Rio 2016 Golf Course:
+The Rio 2016 Organising Committee and the International Golf Federation joined forces during the Rio 2016 Olympic Games to bring environmental education and awareness to the forefront of the Golf event through walking tours across the Olympic Golf Course for spectators and media.
+Click here for more information on the Sustainability Tour at the Rio 2016 Golf Course.

 Further resources and information

 Many partners across the golf industry are working together to drive the sustainable golf movement.
-This page provides links to several of these organizations for further information on their actions and commitment to enhance golf’s social and environmental value
+This page provides links to several of these organisations for further information on their actions and commitment to enhance golf’s social and environmental value.

 Grass roots Golf